 Find out more about the quality of our garments here.

+Sizes for this style run small.
+We suggest taking the next size up from your usual size.
 The measurements of the garment are set out below.
 To ensure you have the correct size, you may wish to take a measuring tape to one of your existing jumpers with the best fit and compare measurements.

 Measurements are approximate, but any variance is minimal and will not impact overall fit given that knitwear has stretch.